wp-plugins/woocommerce-email-inquiry-cart-options/readme.txt

 == Upgrade Notice ==

+= 1.1.0.3 =
+Upgrade now for 2 framework code tweaks that makes your plugin fully compatible with WooCommerce version 2.1.11

 = 1.1.0.2 =
 Update now for 1 new feature, 2 a3rev Plugin framework Tweaks and full compatibility with WooCommerce Version 2.1.9 and WordPress 3.9.1